eCubed/DevNotes/00-overview.md

 ## Https
 We are working with Asp.NET Core 2.0, and we do not know exactly how to set this up.
-At this time, we only like to think that we do absolutely nothing different in our base code, not even set it up in Startup.cs.
-All we need to assume is that the IIS that we'll copy our website to will simply need to state that the website is https.
-It turns out that we may have to do more than assume that IIS will take care of it.
+At this time, we only like to think that we do absolutely nothing different in our base code, not even some setup code in Startup.cs.
+We would like to assume that the host (IIS) simply need to state that the website is https.
+It turns out that we may have to do more than just rely on the host to take care of HTTPS.
+We will examine